Is value of alpha defined? Consider three quadratic functions: P_1(x)=ax^2-bx-c, P_2(x)=bx^2-cx-a, P_3(x)=cx^2-ax-b.

 2022-11-11

+Is value of defined?
 Consider three quadratic functions:

-My Try:
+Prove that My Try: Using

 we get

-Substituting α = 1 we get:
+Substituting we get:

 Similarly